dougarley/tlpd-helper/readme.md

 Using Node.JS and the Battle.net this script:

 1. Reads a JSON document of stored characters you are tracking and their respective servers.
-2. Checks each characters' activity & collect mounts.
+2. Checks each character's activity & collect mounts.
 3. Returns whether the character has recently looted Vyragosa, and when.
 4. Returns whether or not the character has the Time-Lost Protodrake as a collected mount.